graphql/graphql-spec/Section 2 -- Language.md

 (queries and mutations are both operations) and fragments, a common unit of composition allowing for query reuse.

+## Names

+GraphQL documents are full of named things: operations, fields, arguments, directives, fragments, and variables.
+All names follow the same grammatical form:

+Name : /[_A-Za-z][_0-9A-Za-z]*/

+Names in GraphQL are case-sensitive.
+That is to say `name`, `Name`, and `NAME` all refer to different names.
+Underscores are significant, which means `other_name` and `othername` are two different names.

+Names in GraphQL are limited to this <acronym>ASCII</acronym> subset of possible characters to support interoperation with as many other systems as possible.

 ## Document

 GraphQL documents are only executable by a server if they contain an operation.